The Home of Garrard: A Hidden Gem in Mayfair, London

 A visit also brings the opportunity to discover the secrets of the Queen Mary Suite – named with the monarch’s permission.
 Garrard moved into 24 Albemarle Street in 1911, the year it was asked to create a suite of jewels for the Queen to wear at the Delhi Durbar.
 This lavish event would see George V and his Queen crowned Emperor and Empress of India before hundreds of thousands of people, and the royal jewels had to be equally magnificent.
 They included a dazzling necklace set with one of the world-famous Cullinan diamonds, as well as a delicate tiara, festooned with smaller diamonds, that is still worn by members of the royal family today.

 With each new generation came the need to master the art of jewellery that could be worn for many hours at a time.
-In creations like Queen Alexandra’s wedding parure of diamonds and pearls, or the Lover’s Knot Tiara made for Queen Mary and now often worn by the Duchess of Cambridge, beauty and comfort are combined.
+In creations like Queen Alexandra’s wedding parure of diamonds and pearls, or the Lover’s Knot Tiara made for Queen Mary and now often worn by Catherine, Princess of Wales, formerly Duchess of Cambridge, beauty and comfort are combined.

 As the longest-serving jeweller in the world, Garrard occupies a unique place in history, and our story continues to evolve at our flagship boutique.
 Visit and you will experience how this richest of heritages has been made relevant for women today through magnificently modern jewels, intense and radiant gemstones and a flair for visual storytelling, which shines through in each precious creation.